Upcoming Diary Dates

 Next Service or Event

-Sunday 26 November - Holy Communion at All Saints Hérault.
-Service starts at 10:30.
-All are welcome at the service and to stay on afterwards for coffee and a catch-up.(Book of Common Prayer - Christ the King)
+Sunday 14 January - Holy Communion at All Saints Hérault. - Service starts at 10:30.
+All are welcome at the service and to stay on afterwards for coffee and a catch-up.(Common Worship).

-Sunday 3rd December - Holy Communion at All Saints Hérault.
-Advent -Service starts at 10:30.
-All are welcome at the service and to stay on afterwards for coffee and a catch-up.(Common Worship)
+Sunday 11 February - Holy Communion at All Saints Hérault. - (Sunday before Lent) Service starts at 10:30.
+All are welcome at the service and to stay on afterwards for coffee and a catch-up.(Common Worship).

 News and articles affecting All Saints and the locality